Selco India: The Art Of Sustainable Business And Addressing Social Needs

-Listen to our full podcast interview with Harish here
+Listen to our full Sustainable Jungle Podcast interview with Harish here.

 In 1995, Harish set up SELCO India which, at its core questioned 3 key assumptions: